MovEaxEax/SeinDebug/README.md

 Replace the Assembly-CSharp.dll with your one in the "../steam/steamapps/common/Ori DE/oriDE_DataOri/Managed" folder.
 Make sure to backup you old one, so you can deactivate it again if you want to.

 Ingame you open the Debug Menu with NUMPAD_0 or with F10.
 Navigate with mouseclicks on what you want.
+Object Debug is active, you can select objects with left click and move them with right click.
+Lock their position with Left-ALT-Key.

 The Mod creates a settings file for keybinding in "../steam/steamapps/common/Ori DE/xNyuDebug/key_settings.txt", where you can set specific functions for your hotkeys with parameter and stuff.
 List of all available functions are listed in the KeyFunctions.txt.